AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 c_1, c_2, ..., c_n are the coefficients.
 x_1, x_2, ..., x_n are the original features.

-These coefficients can be manually specified or *automatically* (with a low attribute count around <=30 depending on hardware) optimized using gradient descent.

-### Why Use Linear Combination Features?

-Linear Combination Features are used to:

-- **Enhance Class Separability**
-- **Reduce Dimensionality**
-- **Improve Model Representation**

 ### Automatic Coefficient Optimization with Gradient Descent

 JTabViz includes a gradient descent algorithm that optimizes coefficients to maximize between-class variance and minimize within-class variance, ensuring effective class separation.

-### Wrapping Linear Combinations with Trigonometric Functions
+### Wrapping Weighted Sum with Trigonometric Functions

 Apply trigonometric functions (sin, cos, tan, and their inverses) to linear combination features to reveal non-linear relationships and rotational patterns.